dOpensource/dsiprouter/docs/installing.rst

 OS Support
 ^^^^^^^^^^

-**Debian Stretch (tested on 9.4)**
+-**Debian Stretch (tested on 9.4)**
-**CentOS 7**
+-**CentOS 7**

 Kamailio will be automatically installed along with dSIPRouter.
-Must be installed on a fresh install of Debian Stretch.
+Must be installed on a fresh install of Debian Stretch or CentOS 7.
 You will not be prompted for any information.
 It will take anywhere from 4-9 minutes to install - depending on the processing power of the machine.
 You can secure the Kamailio database after the installation.

 Install Options: